Cherry Limeade

 Two plants that dominate the modern scene from opposite ends of the structural spectrum.
 What happens when you run them into each other.

 This isn’t about “fixing” one plant with the other.
 The Trop Cherry #8 doesn’t need fixing—it’s a short, dense, self-supporting OGK-Cookies tank that pulls recessive purple expression out of a genetic background nobody thought could produce it.
-The PLCG doesn’t need fixing either—it’s a tall, lanky, floppy Gelato monster that produces some of the most exotic resin-drenched nugs on earth.
+The PLCG doesn’t need fixing either—it’s a tall, lanky, floppy Haze-Gelato monster that produces some of the most exotic resin-drenched nugs on earth.
 Both of these plants are at the top of the modern scene.
 Both are proven.
 Neither is broken.

 01